snacsnoc/snacklinux/README.md

 SnackLinux
 ===========

-Visit [snacklinux.org](http://snacklinux.org) for downloads, wiki and more information about SnackLinux.
+Visit [snacklinux.geekness.eu](snacklinux.geekness.eu) for downloads, wiki and more information about SnackLinux.

 Building SnackLinux from source
 --------